SirWellington/alchemy-thrift/README.md

 > This library is not yet available on Maven Central

-To use, simply add the following maven depedencncy.
+To use, simply add the following maven dependency.

 ## Release
 ```xml